Financial Aid Satisfactory Academic Progress

 Financial Aid Revoke: A student who has failed to meet the financial aid satisfactory academic progress standards for more than one term.
 Students on revoke are not allowed to receive financial aid.

 Financial Aid Appeal: The process for a student to appeal the decision to revoke financial aid.
-The appeal will be submitted in writing to the Student Financial Services office.
+The appeal will be submitted in writing to the Financial Aid office.
 The appeal must include why the student failed to meet Satisfactory Academic Progress and what has changed so that the student will be able to meet progress during the next evaluation period.

 Financial Aid Probation: A student who has successfully appealed a financial aid revoke status and now is on an individualized plan.
 A student on probation is eligible for financial aid and will continue to be considered on probation while they meet the requirements of their individual plan.
 Students who fail to meet the individual requirements will be considered to be on Financial Aid Revoke status.
 Students on probation who now are meeting the minimum financial aid satisfactory academic progress standards are considered as “Meets Progress”.